pkdone/dotfiles/README.md

 cp dotfiles/.bash_aliases ~/

 if uname -n | grep -q "penguin"; then
-  # On Chromebook, password not known so instead need to log out of terminal and back in again
+  # On Chromebook, password not known so instead, need to log out of the terminal and back in again
   exit
 else
   su - $USER